 Stir in broth and bring to a boil over high heat.
 Reduce heat to medium and simmer until softened, 10–15 minutes.

 Purée soup using an immersion blender or in batches using a standard blender.
-Stir in milk and season with salt to taste (I add about 1 ½ teaspoons kosher salt).
+Stir in milk and lime juice; season to taste with salt (I add about 1 ½ teaspoons kosher salt).

 Serve soup with cilantro, chopped peanuts and a dash of sumac.